NotWale/dappifyV2/README.md

 Live version on [On Vercel](https://dappify-v2-testnet.vercel.app/)

+If it says 'Contract not deployed at ...', you need MetaMask installed and connected to Goerli testnet!

 (Requires GoerliETH)

 Completly rewritten the UI to make it more appealing on the eye and rewritten the overall frontend<->backend interaction code.